amazon-connect/amazon-connect-snippets/python/contactflowhelper/README.md

 ````

 ### replace_text
-The replace_text repalces specifid text in an existing string with the supplied replacement.
+The replace_text replaces specified text in an existing string with the supplied replacement.
 #### Required Parameters
 The replace_text operation requires the following parameters:
 1. function = the operation to exectute, which should be set to `replace_text`